M.C. Escher — Life and Work

 20 of 25

 Escher frequently employed a visual game in which he transformed a flat pattern into a three-dimensional object.
-The artist used his own right hand as the model for both hands depicted in the print.
+The artist used his own left hand as the model for the upper element, but, anticipating the reversal that would occur with printing, he reversed that study for the lower element so that it would render his actual left-handedness.

 21 of 25